mdlstudioar/mdlstudioar/README.md

-- 👋 Hi, I’m Magali, a Business Intelligence Developer.
+- 👋 Hi, I’m Magali, Business Intelligence Developer.
 - 👀 I’m interested in Data Science & Python.
 - 🌱 I’m currently learning R, I don't like it at all.
 - 💞️ I’m looking to collaborate on Open Source Projects.